ralvescosta/medium_go_circleci_and_sonarqube/README.md

             - golanci-report.xml
 ```

-For lint we used the [GolangCI Lint](https://golangci-lint.run/) but we have some configurations to do, how you can see the golangci-lint execution has a bunch of arguments, let's talk about that.
-The first argument '--out-format' needed to be 'checkstyle' for integrate better with sonar.
-Other flag importante to talk about is --issues-exit-code=0, we need to configure this flag with 0 because whe golangci execute and found something wrong in our project the executor will finish with exit code igual 1 and when our pipeline receives this result it failure, to avoid the pipeline failure and get the report to send for the sonar we needed to change the flag --issues-exit-code.
-Before the runner we have a step to persiste the report file in a path to allowed others job to access it.
+For lint, we used the [GolangCI Lint](https://golangci-lint.run/) but we have some configurations to do, how you can see the golangci-lint execution has a bunch of arguments, let’s talk about that.
+The first argument--out-format needed to be ‘checkstyle’ for integrating better with sonar.
+Another flag important to talk about is --issues-exit-code=0, we need to configure this flag with 0 because we golangci execute and found something wrong in our project the executor will finish with exit code Igual 1, and when our pipeline receives this result it fails, to avoid the pipeline failure and get the report to send for the sonar we needed to change the flag--issues-exit-code.
+Before the runner, we have a step to persist the report file in a path to allowed others' jobs to access it.

-For this point we can now configure our workflows with theses jobs:
+For this point we can now configure our workflows with these jobs:

 ```yml
 workflows: